eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureRequestCompound.md

 `func (o *EzsignsignatureRequestCompound) HasAObjEzsignsignaturecustomdate() bool`

 HasAObjEzsignsignaturecustomdate returns a boolean if a field has been set.

+### GetAObjEzsignelementdependency

+`func (o *EzsignsignatureRequestCompound) GetAObjEzsignelementdependency() []EzsignelementdependencyRequestCompound`

+GetAObjEzsignelementdependency returns the AObjEzsignelementdependency field if non-nil, zero value otherwise.

+### GetAObjEzsignelementdependencyOk

+`func (o *EzsignsignatureRequestCompound) GetAObjEzsignelementdependencyOk() (*[]EzsignelementdependencyRequestCompound, bool)`

+GetAObjEzsignelementdependencyOk returns a tuple with the AObjEzsignelementdependency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjEzsignelementdependency

+`func (o *EzsignsignatureRequestCompound) SetAObjEzsignelementdependency(v []EzsignelementdependencyRequestCompound)`

+SetAObjEzsignelementdependency sets AObjEzsignelementdependency field to given value.

+### HasAObjEzsignelementdependency

+`func (o *EzsignsignatureRequestCompound) HasAObjEzsignelementdependency() bool`

+HasAObjEzsignelementdependency returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)